InvadingOctopus/octopuskit/Documentation/Usage Guide.md

             > ❗️ If you are starting with Xcode's SpriteKit Game template, you must **delete** the `GameViewController.viewDidLoad()` override, as that will prevent the `OctopusViewController` from presenting your game coordinator's scenes.

-4. Build the states, scenes and UI for your game.
-The game coordinator must have at least one state that is associated with a scene, so your project must have custom classes that inherit from `OctopusGameState` and `OctopusScene`.
+4. Code the states, scenes and UI for your game.
+The game coordinator must have at least one state that is associated with a scene, so your project must have custom classes which inherit from `OctopusGameState` and `OctopusScene`.

     > For an explanation of these classes, see [Control Flow & Object Hierarchy.](#control-flow--object-hierarchy)